About me

 More about me

-I teach financial literacy at Sing Sing Correctional Facility.
-Occasionally, I provide objective economic analysis in testimony before state legislature.
+I taught financial literacy at Sing Sing Correctional Facility and occasionally provided objective economic analysis in testimony before state legislature.
 I run, bike, open-water swim, and cross-country ski, and I compete in triathlons at the Olympic and 70.3 distances.
+I’m a member of the National Book Critics Circle and the Economic Club of New York.

 I live in New York City and contribute to the Metropolitan Diary.